Can supervise: YES

 Poulos, R, Ferson, M, Orr, K, Lucy, A, Botharn, S, McCarthy, M, Stern, J, Dixon, J, Murray, C & Polis, S 2007, 'Risk factors and sero prevalence of markers for hepatitis A, B and C in persons subject to homelessness in inner Sydney', AUSTRALIAN AND NEW ZEALAND JOURNAL OF PUBLIC HEALTH, vol. 31, no. 3, pp. 247-251.View/Download from: Publisher's site

-Sealey, L, Sheppard-Law, S, Cruickshank, M & Stein-Parbury, J 2019, 'Restrictive practices in child and adolescent mental health care: A cause for concern', INTERNATIONAL JOURNAL OF MENTAL HEALTH NURSING, WILEY, pp. 39-40.
+Sealey, L, Sheppard-Law, S, Cruickshank, M & Stein-Parbury, J 2019, 'Restrictive practices in child and adolescent mental health care: A cause for concern', INTERNATIONAL JOURNAL OF MENTAL HEALTH NURSING, 45th International Mental Health Nursing Conference, WILEY, Australia, pp. 39-40.

 Fenech, M, Mason, S, Morgan, J, Narayana, S, Richmond, J & Sheppard-Law, S 2017, 'Clinicians attitudes towards the treatment of patients with hepatitis c who are injecting drug users (cathpin)', International Symposium on Hepatitis Care in Substance Users, New York.